-One of the first scales you encounter when learning how to play guitar is the major scale.
+One of the first soloing concepts you encounter when learning how to play guitar is the major scale.

 Though it’s called the major scale, it’s also referred to as the Ionian mode, so knowing both names prevents confusion in your studies.